shsagir/play-area-sync/docs/company-collaboration.md

 ### Moving a Company member to another Company

 Well, that's not what you do, actually.
 What you'll do is: invite the same person again to the another Company.
 The Account will then be able to see and access Apps from both Companies under one login.
 The Account itself or you (as the Admin or Owner) can then revoke access to the first Company.

+### Downgrading a Company collaboration plan

+Visit the booking page as described above and select the new, smaller plan or no plan, as needed.
+If you want to downgrade a paid Company collaboration plan to the free Company collaboration plan, then you need first to make sure, that:

+* Only one Owner exists
+* No Admins exist
+* No App has more App collaborators then the App allows (Professional unlimited, Universal are limited, see [specs page](//www.fortrabbit.com/specs#limits))